Sunday, May 4, 2025

 A music paper article that year stirred my interest in the up-coming but relatively little-known group.
 The writer commented on the possibility that Scott and Wallenger might be the Lennon-McCartney of the 1980s.
 I bought This is The Sea and the single The Whole of The Moon

 Despite The Whole of The Moon becoming a radio staple and regarded as one of the defining tracks of the decade, on its initial release it stalled at No.25 in the UK charts.
 This was possibly due to the group's refusal to mime to the track on Top of The Pops.
-(The song became a major success when re-released in 1991 after it had was used on a TV advert).
+(The song became a major success when re-released in 1991 after it was used on a TV advert).

 In October 1985, I forked out £2.50 to see the group at Leicester Polytechnic.
 I wasn't disappointed.
 The energy and musicianship was unquestionable.
 The venue was jumping and I'd taken along my first SLR camera to capture the scene, holding it aloft - like the crazy photographer in Apocalypse Now - to take ambient-lit shots above the heads of the jostling, swaying audience.